 2. Spend your initial easing-into-travel period getting to know your own style of travel.
 Do you fancy indulging in cultural issues?
 Do you prefer to be physically active on a daily basis?
 Are you a daring soul constantly seeking new adventures to challenge yourself?

 3. Mulling over questions of lifestyle will ultimately, help you make yourself at home wherever and whenever.
-Since everyone commands and deserves a different set of conditions, rituals or environment, the key is to know yourself inside and out – if you think you aren’t ready yet, travelling will get you there eventually.
+Since everyone commands and deserves a different set of conditions, rituals or environment, the key is to know yourself inside and out – if you think you aren’t ready yet, traveling will get you there eventually.

-4. Speaking of lifestyle, it is essential that you change to suitably to accommodate your travels.
+4. Speaking of lifestyle, it is essential that you change suitably to accommodate your travels.
 To begin with, set aside a sum of money – whether big or small, every month from your earnings for traveling.
 This will help you in the long run.

 5. Cut down on the unnecessary expenses that are eating away your income.
 The best way to figure out this is to track your spendings, especially that you spend on social life, eating outside or shopping.